yuanxiaochenAC/EvoAgentX/docs/index.md

 We actively welcome contributions from the community!
 Feel free to propose or submit new tools via [pull requests](https://github.com/EvoAgentX/EvoAgentX/pulls) or [discussions](https://github.com/EvoAgentX/EvoAgentX/discussions).

+## 🎯 Roadmap
+- [ ] **Modularize Evolution Algorithms**: Abstract optimization algorithms into plug-and-play modules that can be easily integrated into custom workflows.
+- [ ] **Develop Task Templates and Agent Modules**: Build reusable templates for typical tasks and standardized agent components to streamline application development.
+- [ ] **Integrate Self-Evolving Agent Algorithms**: Incorporate more recent and advanced agent self-evolution across multiple dimensions, including prompt tuning, workflow structures, and memory modules.
+- [ ] **Enable Visual Workflow Editing Interface**: Provide a visual interface for workflow structure display and editing to improve usability and debugging.

 ## 🙋 Support